code4it-dev/c4it-hugo/content/article/2023/097-dependency-injection-config-logging-in-console-application/index.md

 }
 ```

-and now we can the configuration binding in our `CreateHost()` method, within the `ConfigureServices` section:
+and now we can add the configuration binding in our `CreateHost()` method, within the `ConfigureServices` section:

 ```cs
 services.Configure<NumberConfig>(context.Configuration.GetSection("Number"));